A joint optimization approach to identifying sparse dynamics using least squares kernel collocation: Joint state estimation and system identification

 which alternates between optimizing on an active set of features, and choosing features to use in the active set.
 Given a solution \((\vect{x}^*,\vect{\theta}^*)\) to \eqref{eqn:jsindy-opt-sparse}, define \(S^* = \mathcal{S}(\vect{x}^*)\).
 If

 then the pair \((\vect{x}^*,\vect{\theta}^*)\) is a fixed point of (\ref{eq:iteration-abstract}).
 This is a strong condition, but is likely to hold whenever \(\mathcal{S}\) is a reasonably good sparsifier that is consistent with the collocation loss \(\LL_C\).
-This is also a desirable property in itself; we want for our estimate fixed to the active set to be best estimate possible.
+This is also a desirable property in itself; we want for our estimate fixed to the active set to be the best estimate possible on that active set.

 The ADO algorithms of \cite{ijcai2021p283,Chen2021} are exactly of the form (\ref{eq:iteration-abstract}) and motivate it as a surrogate to \(\ell_0\) minimization.
 Similarly, the greedy evidence maximization in \cite{Fung2025-odr} is related in that it solves a sequence of fixed-support nonlinear least squares problems, though in each iteration, separate subproblems are solved for each candidate feature to remove.
 This has the benefit of minimizing a fixed objective function, and ensuring convergence due to the monotone feature removal process.
 This is discussed in detail algorithmically in \Cref{subsec:optimization} and \Cref{subsec:sparsifiers}.